How does the LPG installation work?

 When is it recommended to install a sequential gas installation?

 4th generation LPG is a vapor phase gas supply installation through electronically controlled gas injectors (operating very much like gasoline injectors).
 It is designed for engines with multi-point petrol injection, catalytic converter and lambda probe as well as EOBD / OBDII diagnostic systems, which require very precise fuel dosing.

 This type of installation works with most engines – both with indirect injection and direct injection, turbocharged or without turbines.
 Prices range from PLN 2,400 to even PLN 6,000, depending on the type of engine (direct injection requires more advanced components), number of cylinders and installation class.

-Sequential installation is modern design, which is the most common type of LPG installed today.
+Sequential installation is the most common type of LPG installed today.
 The fact that the shortcomings of older generations were eliminated certainly contributed to this.
 When driving on a proven, properly installed LPG installation, you will not experience differences between the operation (power and dynamics) of a gas-powered engine and gasoline.

 What distinguishes a sequential gas installation from the rest ?

 The main difference between older generation gas installations and sequential installation is the use of exactly as many gas injectors as there are in the engine cylinder .